DaniusZ/University-of-Michigan-DJ4E/README.md

-# University of Michigan - DJ4E
+# Web Application Technologies and Django